Reviews, Paradigms & News

 The Language of God by Dr. Francis Collins Uses the Belief System of a Scientist to Support the Existence of God

-Dr. Francis Collins is one of the most famous and well-respected scientists in the world for his role as head of The Human Genome Project and his subsequent assignment as Director of the National Institutes of Health, which he has held for almost a decade.
+Dr. Francis S. Collins is one of the most famous and well-respected scientists in the world for his role as head of The Human Genome Project and his subsequent service as the Director of the National Institutes of Health, for the past decade.

-He is currently the Director of the National Institute for our entire country.
 Very few people in the world have more impressive credentials as a scientist and a thinker.
-He was a key leader of the group that actually presented the entire human genome with its millions of component parts to the world, and the world of science changed in important ways as the result of that project and that work.
+He was a key leader of the group that actually presented the entire human genome with its millions of component parts to the world, and the world of science was enhanced in important ways as the result of that project and that work.